What is L&I? It stands for the Department of Labor and Industries in Washington State, the government agency responsible for workers’ compensation.

-In Washington, a workers’ comp claim can be done via the L&I website, through their phone at (877) 561-3453 or with a doctor.
+In Washington, a workers’ comp claim can be filed via the L&I website, through their phone line (877) 561-3453, or with a doctor.

-In case you contact L&I yourself, you’ll need to hand in reports on your injury and forms.
+If you contact L&I yourself, you’ll need to hand in reports and forms about your injury.
 If you do this with the doctor, they’ll fill the paperwork for you.

-After you’ve made your claim, you’ll need to go through an independent medical examination (IME).
+After you’ve made your claim, you may need to go through an independent medical examination (IME).

 How to prepare for the IME